DanielEnglisch/OESI/README.md

-# A Java-Interpreted Joke-Programming language
+# OESI Programming language
-As the title clearly states, this is a non-serious approach to develop a simple programming language using Austrian words and grammar.
+A simplistic austrian programming language created just for fun.
+It used austrian words instead of e.g int or if.
+Please don't confuse "austrian" with "german", we don't really like that.